-Timeflip is a time-tracking gadget simple enough that I might actually use it
+TimeFlip is a time-tracking gadget simple enough that I might actually use it

 It comes with a bunch of stickers with icons representing common activities and websites: shopping, eating, reading… there’s even one for procrastinating.
 And there are plenty of blank ones you can print or write on if you spend a lot of time doing something not represented there, like knife fighting or knitting.

-Be warned, you’ll need to sign up for an account so it can back up your activity online – you can then log in peruse it from the comfort of your laptop.
+Be warned, you’ll need to sign up for an account so it can back up your activity online — you can then log in to peruse it from the comfort of your laptop.
 I would just as soon have done without this feature, myself, but unfortunately it’s required.

 The device came out a while back but has only been available in limited quantities in the U.S. via the TimeFlip website.
 Fortunately, the creator, Ilya Tarassov, told me at CES that it should be available on Amazon starting in February.